jamie3/gradle-mqsicreatebar-plugin/README.md

 # Name of the bar file that the plugin will create
 barFileName = MyBarFile

-# Integrqation projects to include
+# Integration projects to include
 projects = [
 	"MyProject"
 ]